 The phone is quite similar to iPhone X when it comes to design.
 Hardware specs include 6.21-inch AMOLED display, Snapdragon 845 octa-core processor, 8GB RAM, Android Oreo-based software and a 3000mAh battery.

-Huawei is reportedly using Qualcomm’s Ultrasound under display fingerprint sensor that works through a thicker cover glass compared to the Synaptics sensor that all other phones in this list rely on.
+Huawei uses Qualcomm’s Ultrasound under display fingerprint sensor that works through a thicker cover glass compared to the Synaptics sensor that all other phones in this list rely on.

 Best Phones with an in-display fingerprint sensor